daltonoswald/shopping-cart/README.md

 # React + Vite

-The Odin Project Memory Game https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart
+The Odin Project Shopping Cart https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart

 This project was created using React + Vite.